-The Department's share of the costs of the projects in the Capital Program (which exclude Other Projects) is expected to be approximately \$11.9 billion in the aggregate.
+The Department's share of the costs of the projects in the Capital Program (which excludes Other Projects) is expected to be approximately \$12.3 billion in the aggregate.
 Cost estimates include permitting, entitlement, design, engineering, construction, escalation for inflation and contingency amounts.

-Overall, the Capital Program is expected to be financed with a combination of grants, PFC revenues, Department and other funds, the proceeds of the Series 2019A Subordinate Bonds, the Series 2019B Subordinate Bonds, Existing Senior Bonds and Existing Subordinate Bonds and Additional Senior Bonds and/or Additional Subordinate Obligations, and may be financed with the proceeds of Third Lien Obligations.
+Overall, the Capital Program is expected to be financed with a combination of grants, PFC revenues, Department and other funds, the proceeds of the Series 2019F Subordinate Bonds, Existing Senior Bonds and Existing Subordinate Bonds and Additional Senior Bonds and/or Additional Subordinate Obligations, and may be financed with the proceeds of Third Lien Obligations.
 Some or all of the funding sources for certain projects of the Capital Program have already been secured, although certain TSA and AIP grants and approvals for passenger facility charge collections have not yet been received.
 The estimated costs of, and the projected schedule for, the Capital Program are subject to various uncertainties.
 In addition, it is possible that the Department will pursue projects not incorporated in the Capital Program.
-The Department may ultimately decide not to proceed with certain Capital Projects or may proceed with them on a different schedule, resulting in different results than those included in the forecast of the Airport Consultant.
+The Department may ultimately decide not to proceed with certain capital projects or Other Projects or may proceed with them on a different schedule, resulting in different results than those included in the forecast of the Airport Consultant, if any.